chainguard-dev/edu/content/chainguard/administration/terraform-provider/index.md

 }
 ```

 To refer to the organization's ID in other parts of your Terraform configuration, you would use the reference `data.chainguard_group.org.id`.
-The rest of the examples in this post will use this for referring to the organization's ID.
+The rest of the examples in this document will use this for referring to the organization's ID.

 ## Managing users